yanrong19/MODeRATE/README.md

 #### Transformers
 * Count Vectorizer - Helps to convert a text into tokens (a basic unit such as a word/character/subword which gives useful semantic meaning) used for processing.
 * Select-K-Best - Keeps the k best features while removing the least useful features from the model.
-* TFID Vectorizer - A common term weighting scheme that gives a feature a higher weight the greater the number of times it appears in a document but also a lower weight the greater the number of times it appears across documents.
+* TFIDF Vectorizer - A common term weighting scheme that gives a feature a higher weight the greater the number of times it appears in a document but also a lower weight the greater the number of times it appears across documents.

 #### Machine Learning Alogrithm
 Several machine learning algorithms were tested for their accuracy to determine which model was best suited for sentiment analysis in this case study.
 The testing involves training a model using their respective transformers and ML algorithm on our custom dataset before testing on a series of test cases.
 The accuracy is given based on how far apart the model prediction rating is from our proposed rating.